 Keep bindings free of dirt, rust, salt and other contaminants.
 Don't attempt to wash or clean your bindings with soap or solvents as you may remove factory lubricants which are vital to proper operation and function.
 Always store your skis and bindings in a warm, dry place and do not leave bindings wet for long periods.

 Still have questions?
 Please give our customer care team a call at 866-386-1590, Customer Care Hours.
-They can help you find the right ski bindings to fit your needs.
+They can help you find the right skis to fit your needs.